bparanj/coding-skill/_posts/2019-08-22-how-to-develop-your-own-toolbox-for-solving-coding-problems.md

 - Learn as many new problem solving techniques as you can.
 - Develop your own toolbox for solving problems.

+There is no substitute for your ability to think in a systematic way.
+But you can refine your thinking process by asking yourself the questions:

+- Was the problem statement clear to you when you read it?
+- What did you think of doing first?
+- Were you reminded of a construct in general or a general structure of solution that you thought would be useful?
+- Have you previously seen problems that resemble this one?
+- Did you feel stuck at any point while working on this problem?
+- What did you choose as your test case?
+- Do you think you’ve covered all possible scenarios with your tests?
+- What program design techniques did you apply to solve this problem?
+- Are there any constructs of the programming language that you find difficult or confusing to use?
+- What issues make programming constructs difficult to use?
+For example, the keyword used, the syntax, the examples, the documentation for the construct, etc.

 Timebox your attempt to one hour.
 If you exceed your time limit, refer to the solution.
 Read the code.
 Understand the reasoning behind them.

 ### Come Up with Questions